lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 Thus, one can compare the likelihood of our Mk model to the total garbage model.
 If the maximum likelihood value of $q$ has the same likelihood as our garbage model, then we know that we are on a ridge of the likelihood surface and $q$ cannot be estimated.
 We also have no ability to make any statements about the past evolution of our character – in particular, we cannot estimate ancestral character state with any precision.
 By contrast, if the likelihood of the Mk model is greater than the total garbage model, then our data contains some historical information.
 We can also make this comparison using AIC, considering the total garbage model as having a single parameter p.

 For the squamates, we have $n = 258$ and $n_0 = 207$.
 We calculate $p = n_0 / n =  207/258 = 0.8023256$.
 So the likelihood of our garbage model is $L_{garbage} = p^{n_0} (1-p)^{n-n_0} = 0.8023256^207 (1-0.8023256)^51 = 1.968142e-56$.
 This calculation is both easier and more useful, though, on a natural-log scale: $lnL_{garbage} = n_0 \cdot ln(p) + (n-n_0) \cdot ln(1-p) = 207 \cdot ln(0.8023256) + 51 \cdot ln(1-0.8023256) = -128.2677$.
 Compare this
 to the log-likelihood of our Mk model, $lnL = -80.487176$, and you will see that the garbage model is a terrible fit to these data.
+There is, in fact, some historical information about species' traits in our data.

 ## Section 8.6: Testing for differences in the forwards and backwards rate of character change